wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 The paper suggests that future processors should either be equipped with predictors that take less time to train, or make the predictor context part of the program context.

+The paper also conducts study on LLC and main memory bandwidth.
+To investigate the relation between LLC size and performance, the paper leverages Intel Cache Allocation Technology to restrict the amount of LLC allocated to the function process.
+For main bandwidth, the paper uses Cache Monitoring Technology (CMT) and Memory Bandwidth Monitoring (MBM).
+Results show that LLC is not the performance bottleneck, because there is not significant performance impact even after shrinking the size of the LLC by 80%.